-The medical malpractice attorneys at the Brannon Law Firm handle birth injury cases, including those involving Hypoxic Ischemic Encephalopathy.
+At The Brannon Law Firm handle birth injury cases, including those involving Hypoxic Ischemic Encephalopathy.
 If your child has been diagnosed with Hypoxic Ischemic Encephalopathy there is a good possibility that it was caused by medical negligence or medical malpractice.
 It is in your best interests to seek out more information about Hypoxic Ischemic Encephalopathy if you suspect that medical malpractice or negligence may have been involved in the delivery process.
 Information on what Hypoxic Ischemic Encephalopathy is and what it might mean for you and your child can be found below.
-Additionally, the medical malpractice attorneys at the Brannon Law Firm invite you to contact us, either at 937-228-2306 or 1-800-VERDICT to learn more about Hypoxic Ischemic Encephalopathy and how we can help.
+Additionally, the Dayton Hypoxic Ischemic Encephalopathy Attorney at the Brannon Law Firm invite you to contact us, either at 937-228-2306 or 1-800-VERDICT to learn more about Hypoxic Ischemic Encephalopathy and how we can help.

 What is Hypoxic Ischemic Encephalopathy?